 Ceramic Tiles Vs Vitrified Tiles

-Ceramic and vitrified tiles are the two most common tiles uses on floors.
+Ceramic and vitrified tiles are the two most common tiles used on floors.
 In this article, we will discuss the difference between ceramic tiles vs vitrified tiles.
-This will surely help you choose between ceramic tiles vs vitrified tiles for your dream home
+This will surely help you choose between ceramic tiles vs vitrified tiles for your dream home.

 Clay, a form of soil that hardens when baked at high temperatures, is the major raw material used to manufacture both types of tile.
 Clay is found naturally, but it can also be manufactured.
 The composition of that clay-based mixture is what differentiates the two tile varieties.

 The ceramic tiles are made with natural clay mixed with water and then baked at high temperatures in a kiln.
 They have a natural, earthy appearance, come in a range of colors and sizes, and are frequently glazed against water, stain, and scratch.

 The term ‘ceramic’ is an umbrella term used to refer to all types of natural clay.
 Ceramic tiles are seldom used in their unglazed form.

 The glaze provides a durable protective covering, making these tiles suitable for flooring, walls, backsplashes, and counters.

 They are widely used in damp places such as bathrooms and kitchens since they are water-resistant, easy to clean, and less likely to harbor germs.

 The process of manufacturing vitrified tiles is called vitrification.
 These are as same as ceramic tiles.
 The only difference is that here the clay is mixed with silica, quartz, and feldspar before heating in the kiln.

 When these extra elements are baked at high temperatures, they fuse together to form a glossy, hard vitreous surface.
 Vitrified tiles are incredibly durable and low-maintenance, making them perfect for places with a lot of foot activity.